 From horrifying foot-binding practices in Imperial China to life-threatening surgeries in modernity, humanity has been finding harmful ways to modify the body since the dawn of civilization.
 The Victorians were no exception to this.

-The Victorian era, roughly the 1830s to 1900, is notorious for its bizarre notions of beauty, and its even more bizarre secrets to attaining it.
-The ideal of the time was modeled after those afflicted by consumption (tuberculosis).
+The Victorian era, roughly the 1830s to 1900, is notorious for its bizarre beauty standards, and the even more bizarre secrets to meeting them.
+The ideal of the time was modeled after those afflicted by consumption—that is, tuberculosis.
 Pale skin, dilated eyes, rosy cheeks, crimson lips, and a meagre and fragile figure.
-From swallowing ammonia to bathing in arsenic—which they knew to be poisonous— to using figure-molding corsets in a never-ending quest for the “perfect” 16-inch waist, there was no limit to what fashionable Victorians would do.
+From swallowing ammonia to bathing in arsenic—which they knew to be poisonous— to using figure-molding corsets in a quest for the “perfect” 16-inch waist, there was no limit to what fashionable Victorians would do.

 Most of these practices have, thankfully, gone out of style.
-We no longer swallow ingredients present in rat poison, and corsets no longer disfigure women’s internal organs.
 There is one gruesome dietary idea, however, that has managed to survive—the tapeworm diet.

 The idea is simple, and gross.
 You take a pill containing a tapeworm egg.
 Once hatched, the parasite grows inside of the host, ingesting part of whatever the host eats.
 In theory, this enables the dieter to simultaneously lose weight and eat without worrying about calorie intake.